Links on Android Authority may earn us a commission. Learn more.

 Other products worth considering

-Looking for other recommendations?
-While the Samsung Galaxy Tab A7 is our top recommendation, keep reading below for other choices worth considering.
+Are you looking for other recommendations?
+While the Apple iPad is our top recommendation, keep reading below for additional choices worth considering.

-- Samsung Galaxy Tab A7: This Samsung tablet is your best overall Android option.
-It packs the best performance with a solid display and long battery life.
+- Samsung Galaxy Tab A8: This Samsung tablet is your best overall Android option.
+It packs good performance with a solid display and long battery life.

 - Amazon Fire HD 8 Plus: The Fire HD 8 Plus is the best iteration of Fire OS to date.
 It offers enough RAM and decent performance at an approachable price point.

-- Amazon Fire HD 8: Amazon’s other 8-inch tablet is our most affordable pick.
+- Amazon Fire HD 7: Amazon’s 7-inch tablet is our most affordable pick.
 It packs many of the same specs as above, just with less RAM and no wireless charging.

-Samsung Galaxy Tab A7: The best cheap Android tablet
+Samsung Galaxy Tab A8: The best cheap Android tablet

-Samsung’s Galaxy Tab A7 is our most expensive Android pick for this list, but it’s also the best one.
-This entry into the Tab A series blends a premium-feeling design with capable performance and a nice display.
+Samsung’s Galaxy Tab A8 is the best Android pick for this list, and its price starts at a surprisingly low cost.
+This entry into the Tab A series blends a premium-feeling design with capable performance and an excellent display.
+It also has an impressive battery life, and we managed to keep it alive for nearly two days under reasonable use.

 - Durable construction